We have updated our Corona (Covid-19) protocols for cleaning and disinfection services

 The same product, for which a double purpose is required (protection against coronavirus and disinfectant), must simultaneously comply with both legislations.
-This is the case of gloves or masks for dual use.
+This is the case of gloves or masks for dual-use.

-With regard to exposure to disinfectants, protective procedures based on the hazard classification of the biocidal product should be followed, and the health and safety recommendations contained in this document should be followed:
+Concerning exposure to disinfectants, protective procedures based on the hazard classification of the biocidal product should be followed, and the health and safety recommendations contained in this document should be followed:

 -The product label